 In many ways, there is no more overwhelming psychological experience than a panic attack, and unfortunately one of the problems with panic attacks is that they are self-fulfilling – the more you fear experiencing another panic attack, the more likely they are to occur.

-As a Long Island psychologist, I have worked with many people struggling with panic attacks and panic disorder.
-If you’re struggling with panic, call me today at (516) 732-0273.
+As Long Island psychologists, we have worked with many people struggling with panic attacks and panic disorder.
+If you’re struggling with panic, call us today at (516) 732-0273.
 Together, we’ll work on providing you with a treatment for your panic attacks, including:

-For more information on the service areas, Garden City and Lawrence, Nassau County, NY, Long Island, NY, please visit my contact page.
+For more information on the service areas, in Garden City, Rockville Centre, Nassau County, NY, on Long Island, NY, please visit our contact page.